eigenplus

 Section used for the beams

 As we have discussed already that the beams resist the transverse loads through the flexure action.
 This flexure action is also known as the bending action.
 The details of the bending action are discussed in the article.
-This article concludes that the section which has a higher moment of inertia about the $zz$ axis or about the $yy$ axis (depending upon the bending) is better to be used as the beam.
+This article concludes that the section which has a higher moment of inertia about the zzzz axis or about the yyyy axis (depending upon the bending) is better to be used as the beam.

 Hence, after this conclusion, we can now discuss the frequent sections which we can use as the beams.
 Based on primary geometry sections can be classified as open and closed.
 This sections are shown in the figure.